bradleykneale/bradleykneale.github.io/post32.md

 ![IMG_0620.jpg](IMG_0620.jpg "IMG_0620.jpg")
 ![IMG_0454.jpg](IMG_0454.jpg "IMG_0454.jpg")

 We had a few celebrations this month.
 We had a lovely meal out with George and Angela to celebrate George’s 75th birthday.
-We also tried to get on a little train but the queues were long and Bradley was about to nod off.
+We tried to get on a little kids sit on steam train but the queues were long and Bradley was about to nod off.
 Next time!
 We also went to little Spencer’s 1st Birthday party.
 It was Bradley’s first kids party in Australia.
 ![IMG_0755.jpg](IMG_0755.jpg "IMG_0755.jpg")

 ## BRADLEY LOVES